Getting a commercial lawn care contract means one thing: big money.

-Yes, that’s right.
-Be grateful.
-Use phrases like “We want to thank you for giving us the opportunity…” and "It has been a great experience working with your team… "
+Be grateful, and use phrases like, “We want to thank you for giving us the opportunity… ” and, "It has been a great experience working with your team… "

-Be polite on your way out.
-There's a huge chance you'll get hired back when the next guy screws up.
+Be polite on your way out, and there's a huge chance you'll get hired back when the next lawn care contractor messes up.

 … and here’s the kicker:

-If they still don’t want you, move on.
+If they still don’t want you, then move on.

-Commercial lawn and landscape contracts are a great way to crank up your yearly revenue.
+Commercial lawn care contracts are a great way to crank up your yearly revenue.

 With this advice, you should be able to find more business owners who want your business.

-And, once you get your foot in the door, you'll know exactly how to win your next commercial contract.
+And, once you get your foot in the door, you'll know exactly how to win your next commercial lawn care contract.